MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Joining-Process-Comparison.md

 In the star topology, the communication is established between devices and a single central controller, called the Personal Area Network (PAN) Coordinator.
 The PAN Coordinator is the primary controller of the PAN.

 The peer-to-peer topology also has a PAN Coordinator, however, it differs from the star topology in that any device is able to communicate with any other device as long as they are in range of one another.
 Peer-to-peer topology allows more complex network formations to be implemented, such as mesh networking topology.
+**Note**: A peer-to-peer topology is different from the point-to-point network.
+In a peer-to-peer topology, each device is capable of communicating with any other device within its radio communications range.
+However, in the point-to-point topology, there is only two devices get involved.

 A peer-to-peer network allows multiple hops to route messages from any device to any other device on the network.
 Such functions can be added at the higher layer, which is Network layer in Zigbee architecture.

 The PAN Coordinator forms a network by choosing an unused PAN ID and broadcasting beacon frames to neighboring devices.
 Once the PAN ID is chosen, the PAN Coordinator allows other devices, potentially both FFDs and RFDs, to join its network.
 A candidate device receiving a beacon frame is able to request to join the network at the PAN Coordinator.
 If the PAN Coordinator permits the device to join, it adds the new device as a child device in its neighbor list.
-Then the newly joined device adds the PAN Coordinator as its parent in its neighbor list and begins transmitting periodic beacons; other candidate devices are able to then join the network at that device.
+Then the newly joined device adds the PAN Coordinator as its parent in its neighbor list and begins transmitting periodic beacons; other candidate devices are able to then join the network at that newly joined device.
 If the original candidate device is not able to join the network at the PAN Coordinator, it will search for another parent device.

 ## 2.3.
 Mesh Network maintenance